 Of the two cameras under consideration, the Fujifilm X-A3 features an APS-C sensor and the Olympus E-M10 III a Four Thirds sensor.
 The sensor area in the E-M10 III is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the X-A3 has a native 3:2 aspect ratio, while the one in the E-M10 III offers a 4:3 aspect.

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 24MP, the X-A3 offers a higher resolution than the E-M10 III (15.9MP), but the X-A3 nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.76μm for the E-M10 III) due to its larger sensor.
 However, the E-M10 III is a somewhat more recent model (by 1 year) than the X-A3, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the E-M10 III has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the E-M10 III provides a better video resolution than the X-A3.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M10 III provides a better video resolution than the X-A3.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 1080/60p.